cs161-staff/course-site-template/README.md

 ### Scheduling assignment release

-TODO update this

-If you've made a PR for an assignment release, and would like to schedule that PR to merge, feel free to utilize the workflow here in `.github/workflows/merge-schedule.yml`.

-This has a cron job set up, which runs each hour.
-If you set the comment on the PR in GitHub to be `/schedule YYYY-MM-DDT07:00:00.000Z`, this will release on `YYYY-MM-DD` at 7AM UTC, which is midnight in Pacific time.
-Feel free to customize as desired.
+For assignment releases, we recommend the GitHub workflow, [gr2m/merge-schedule-action](https://github.com/gr2m/merge-schedule-action).
+The configuration that they provide in the "Usage" section of their documentation is what we recommend.
+Make sure to update your timezone to reflect the timezone you are teaching the course in.

+The workflow activates when a PR is made or edited, and checks if the last line includes the `/schedule` command.
+If so, it will attempt to merge the PR at the time specified after the command.
+The command accepts:
+ - A date in YYYY-MM-DD format (2025-06-15), which will merge at midnight in the timezone you specify.
+ - A timezone-sensitive `ISO 8601` date string (2025-06-15T09:00:00.000Z)
+ - Nothing, which will merge the next time the cron job is ran.

+For example, to schedule a PR to merge on June 16th at midnight in your specified timezone, the last line of a PR should be `/schedule 2025-06-16`.
+The workflow will add a comment to your PR confirming that it is scheduled.

 ## Start of Semester Setup

 ### Configuration

+> [!NOTE]
+> If you've used this template before, you can check your previous semester's config and syllabus files to see how they were filled out last time.

 Go to `_config.yml` and follow instructions in that file to update all relevant fields.
 (Note: You will need to re-run `bundle exec jekyll serve` every time you update this file.)

 Next, go to `_data/syllabus.yml` and follow instructions in that file to update all relevant fields.

-Note: If you've used this template before, you can check your previous semester's config and syllabus files to see how they were filled out last time.

 ### Calendar